TrivadisPF/platys-modern-data-platform/cookbooks/recipes/using-mflow-from-jupyter/README.md

 # Using MLflow from Jupyter

-This recipe will show how to use ...
+This recipe will show how to use MLflow from Jupyter.
+We will be using the [Elastic Net example](https://github.com/mlflow/mlflow/tree/master/examples/sklearn_elasticnet_wine) from the MLFlow [Tutorials and Examples](https://mlflow.org/docs/latest/tutorials-and-examples/index.html) page.

 ## Initialise data platform